 Now let’s talk about specific numbers.

-According to research by analytics platform VG Insights that studied 21,000 indie games on Steam, half of all released self-published options do not receive more than $4,000 in revenue.
+According to research by analytics platform VG Insights that studied 21,000 indie games on Steam, half of all released self-published options do not generate more than $4,000 in revenue.
 They do not even cover the resources spent on their creation.
 About 25% of indie games have earned about $25,000 in their lifetime.
 Remember that these figures should be considered in terms of the time spent and the number of team members involved in indie game development.
 If the game has been developed for more than a year by several people, then this result cannot be called particularly successful.

-All of this would look very depressing if it were not for the remaining indie games that prove that things are not so hopeless.
-14% of indie games were able to surpass the $100,000 revenue mark.
-10% of the more successful and consistent ones were able to make more than $150,000.
-This can already be called a success and evidence that a good product can be profitable even without a huge investment.
-Most importantly, 1% succeeded in raising over $7,000,000.
+All this would look very depressing if not for the rest of the indie games, proving that not everything is so hopeless.
+14% of indie games have managed to break the $100,000 mark in revenue.
+The top 10% of the most successful and consistent have been able to earn over $150,000.
+This can already be called a success and evidence that a good product can make a profit even without huge investments.
+Most importantly, the 1% managed to raise over $7,000,000.

 Most Profitable Genres For Indie Games

-By researching the sales and revenues of indie games of different genres, VG Insights came up with an interesting pattern.
-The most promising genres in terms of making money are RPG, strategy and simulation.
-They are followed by adventure, action, sports and racing games, which should only be chosen if you are completely confident in your idea.
-The most inappropriate genre for indie games proved to be casual options, in which the probability of high earnings is negligible.
+They are followed by adventure, action, sports, and racing games, which are worth choosing only if you are completely confident in your idea.
+The most inappropriate genre for indie games are casual options, in which the likelihood of high earnings is negligible.

 Models of Monetization in Indie Games

 The indie game definition implies that people independent of the publisher are involved in the development.
 That is, virtually anyone with a sufficient degree of desire and enthusiasm can engage in indie development.
-And everyone is very interested in what methods of monetization can be implemented in indie games besides direct sales in stores.
+And everyone is very interested in what methods of monetization can be implemented in indie games, in addition to direct sales in stores.
 We suggest considering the following options.

-The following options will only work if your game has already gained a certain popularity among some circles of players.
+The following options will only work if your game has already gained a certain popularity among some number of players.
 You’ve probably heard about merch – this is a very relevant option not only for the gaming world, but also for the film and music industry.
-For example, selling soft toys based on the Angry Birds game has become a huge source of income for the Finnish company Rovio, which started as a small indie developer.
+For example, selling stuffed toys based on the Angry Birds game has become a huge source of income for the Finnish company Rovio, which started as a small independent developer.

-You can sell anything: figurines of the characters in the game, T-shirts and cups with their image, bags, shoes, key chains, wallets, and more.
-The more players love your characters, the higher the likelihood that they will want to purchase their physical copies or objects with their image.
+You can sell anything: figurines of game characters, T-shirts and cups with their image, bags, shoes, key chains, wallets, and much more.
+The more players like your characters, the more likely they are to want to purchase physical replicas or items featuring them.

-Finding a partner can be quite problematic, but this does not make this monetization method any less valid.
-If you manage to find an interested party, then you can, for example, introduce a logo or mention of a partner in your game in accordance with the gaming setting, or offer other sponsorship services that will bring you additional earnings.
-This can be a notification to players that there are other similar games and an offer to pay attention to them.
+Finding a partner can be quite problematic, but this does not make this method of monetization less effective.
+If you manage to find an interested person, then you can, for example, introduce a logo or mention of a partner into your game in accordance with the game setting, or offer other sponsorship services that will bring you additional income.
+This may be a notification to players that there are other similar games and a suggestion to pay attention to them.

-Advertising is the way to which sooner or later almost everyone who is engaged in indie game development comes: players do not have to pay anything, they just watch ads.
+Advertising is a path that almost everyone who develops indie games eventually comes to: players don’t have to pay anything, they just watch ads.
 There are several main types:

 - Banners.
 One of the most common types of advertising in games.
 A banner is a colorful ad image at the bottom or top of the screen.
-It is very easy to implement, it does not interrupt the gameplay much, but it is striking and can lead to a transition if the player is interested in the proposal.
+It’s very easy to implement, doesn’t interrupt the gameplay much, but catches the eye and can lead to a transition if the player is interested in the offer.

 - Full-screen advertising.
-Also known as an interstitial ad, this ad fills the entire screen, covering the game’s interface, stays on the screen for a short period, and then disappears.
+These ads, also known as interstitial ads, fill the entire screen, closing the game’s interface, remain on the screen for a short period of time, and then disappear.
 It can be either static or dynamic in video format.

 - Push notification.
 These ads use pop-up notifications to grab the user’s attention and redirect them somewhere.
-It can offer both to buy additional elements for the game and to go to other sites and applications.
+It can offer both to buy additional elements for the game, and to switch to other websites and applications.

 - Advertising upon exiting the game.
 These ads are triggered when a user leaves the game: this is a great time to advertise another game of your partner, for example.

 How to create an indie game that generates income?
-You need to get used to the idea that this is not the direction that consistently brings mountains of gold.
-This is a work for the soul, where earnings are rather a pleasant bonus, which may or may not come, and you need to be ready for this.
+You need to get used to the idea that this is not the area that consistently brings mountains of gold.
+This is a job for the soul, where earnings are rather a pleasant bonus that may or may not come, and you need to be prepared for this.
 At the same time, any monetization options you choose should be implemented very carefully and unobtrusively so as not to alienate the player from the main idea.
-Indie games spoiled by the desire to earn more at the expense of their essence lose any meaning.

 How to Make an Indie Game Successful?

 All indie developers want to know about this and at the same time understand that there is no exact answer.
-On the other hand, no one has canceled the feature analytics of the best-selling indie games.
-So let’s see how projects like this on Epic Games Store and Steam approach genre selection, gameplay, graphics, price and marketing.
+On the other hand, no one has canceled the functional analytics of the best-selling indie games.
+So, let’s see how similar projects on the Epic Games Store and Steam approach genre selection, gameplay, graphics, price, and marketing.

 The first difference between indie games and big AAA titles is their simpler graphics.
 This does not mean that it is bad.
 It can be very beautiful and eye-catching.
 This means that it is not the main focus of an indie game, but rather an auxiliary visual component to help you better immerse players in storytelling.

-The graphics in the indie platformer Hue can hardly be called sophisticated, but at the same time, its presentation and the very essence of the game is a real artistic satisfaction.
-Fiddlesticks Games has offered an absolute innovation in game mechanics: the main character, a boy named Hue, explores colorless locations and finds new shades in which he can paint the world around him.
-Puzzles and tasks that allow you to go through new and more difficult levels are built on the manipulation of colors, and there may be several options for solving riddles.
-The alternation of static and dynamic levels does not let you get bored.
+The graphics in the indie platformer Hue can hardly be called sophisticated.
+But at the same time, its presentation and the very essence of the game is a real artistic satisfaction.
+Fiddlesticks Games has offered an absolute innovation in game mechanics: the main character, a boy named Hue, explores colorless locations and finds new shades, which he uses to color the world around him.
+Puzzles and tasks that allow you to pass new and more difficult levels are based on the manipulation of colors, and there may be several options for solving puzzles.
+The alternation of static and dynamic levels will not let you get bored.

-The stunning soundtrack harmoniously changing depending on whether the atmosphere is tense or calm makes solving puzzles a real aesthetic pleasure.
-Hue’s journey is based on the main heart-piercing plot that will touch anyone deeply: he is looking for his mother, who disappeared for mysterious reasons.
-On his way, he finds notes and memories that help him to better understand her past, the reasons for her disappearance, her study of the essence of color and her inexplicable connection with the mysterious Dr Gray, who periodically appears at the main milestones of Hugh’s journey and as if prompting him the right path.
+An amazing soundtrack, harmoniously changing depending on whether the atmosphere is tense or calm, makes solving puzzles a real aesthetic pleasure.
+Hue’s journey is based on the main heart-piercing plot that will touch anyone to the core: he is looking for his mother, who disappeared for mysterious reasons.
+On his way, he finds notes and memories that help him to better understand her past, the reasons for her disappearance, her study of the essence of color, and her inexplicable connection with the mysterious Dr. Gray, who periodically appears at the main milestones of Hue’s journey as if prompting him the right path.

 Unlimited Gameplay Options

 It is important to understand that players have different moods and different needs at different times.
 Sometimes they want something simple, uncomplicated and funny, and sometimes they will prefer a leisurely philosophical story that invites you to consider many important life issues.
-Determine from the very beginning which audience you are targeting, and do not try to put everything in the game: it should be harmonious and one-pointed.
+Determine from the very beginning what audience you are targeting, and do not try to put everything into the game: it should be harmonious and unidirectional.

 We have already said that some genres of indie games are much preferable to others.
-RPG, strategy and simulation will be the best choice.
-They don’t require many years of graphics and complex development.
-If you are planning an adventure or quest game, then you will have to work harder to attract the story and the plots: the competition is high here.
-As for racing and sports games, it is better for indie developers not to deal with them, since this is already the territory of high-budget AAA franchises with ultra-modern graphics.
+RPG, strategy, and simulation will be the best choice.
+They do not require many years of complex development.
+If you are planning an adventure or quest game, then you will have to work hard to grab attention with a story and plot: the competition is high here.

-Remember that indie games do not compete with other games with their graphics, but with creativity, plot and innovative ideas.
+Remember that indie games compete with other games not for their graphics, but for their creativity, story, and innovative ideas.

-Many indie developers tend to undervalue their games in the belief that this will increase sales and attract more buyers.
+Many indie developers tend to undervalue their games, believing that this will increase sales and attract more buyers.
 On average, they charge $7 per game.
 Many are limited to the $5 price tag.
-At the same time, the best indie games are selling for $15, which is close to the cost of AA and AAA titles.
+At the same time, the best indie games sell for $15, which is close to the cost of AA and AAA titles.

 Technological and Localization Availability

-The more people can play your game, the better.
-The best indie games are made available for both PC and Mac.
-Despite the fact that Mac accounts for only 17% of the device market, it is still a large audience, which is often deprived of games because the developers do not take care of their adaptation to this device.
+The more people who can play your game, the better.
+The best indie games are available for both PC and Mac.
+Despite the fact that the Mac accounts for only 17% of the device market, it is still a large audience that is often deprived of games because developers do not care about adapting them to this device.

-The more people know about the game, the more likely it is to succeed.
-Someone may purposefully search for a product similar to yours, but cannot find anything, because you decided to bypass the promotional efforts.
+The more people who know about the game, the more likely it is to succeed.
+Someone might purposefully search for a product similar to yours, but find nothing because you decided to bypass the ad campaign.

 Reliable Companion in Indie Games Creation

 Indie game development is an incredible barrier-free world where any of your craziest and brightest ideas can come true.
-You may face certain obstacles, but the most important thing is that you already know them by sight and are ready to achieve your goal no matter what.
+You may encounter certain obstacles, but the most important thing is that you already know them by sight and are ready to achieve your goal, no matter what.
 Just don’t stop and keep moving forward.
-And Kevuru Games can become your reliable help if you need assistance in a certain aspect of creating your unique indie game.
+And Kevuru Games can become your trusted companion if you need help with a certain aspect of creating your unique indie game.